-With an emphasis on analytic and empirical research, the Master of Science in Econometrics and Quantitative Economics prepares you for high-level positions in the industry.
+With an emphasis on analytic and empirical research, the Master in Economics prepares you for high-level positions in the industry.
 Personalize your degree by choosing from four areas of focus: econometrics, microeconomic theory, empirical microeconomics and experimental/behavioral economics.

 PhD in Economics